Sustainable Supply Chain & Footprint

 • Process digitalization: use of digital technologies such as Digital Supply Chain Twin or Supply Chain Control Tower to optimize and simulate the entire value chain about sustainability criteria; increasing transparency and resilience as well as saving resources through the digitalization of physical processes.

-• Circularity: consideration of the circular economy when selecting a location with regard to factors such as proximity to recycling and infrastructure operators, access to recycled raw materials or return planning for products in circulation (see also Future Factory / Reverse Factory).
+• Circular Supply Chain: consideration of the circular economy when selecting a location with regard to factors such as proximity to recycling and infrastructure operators, access to recycled raw materials or return planning for products in circulation (see also Future Factory / Reverse Factory).

 CONTACT